 Nicolas: So you’d go as far as saying that lack of accessibility on a site actually harms people?

-Joshua: Oh absolutely.
+Josh: Oh absolutely.

 Nicolas: Elaborate on that.

-Joshua: For instance the obvious example might be “Is there a service provider that plays a critical role in people’s lives?”
+Josh: For instance the obvious example might be “Is there a service provider that plays a critical role in people’s lives?”
 Whether that’s a communication tool or a search engine or something like that, these things are utilities and if we are if those utilities aren’t usable by everyone, then there’s a real harm in terms of inequality of access to information, inequality to communicate with each other.
 Put it this way we have all these systemic biases, these systemic issues.
 Creating a tool that is not accessible only serves to amplify these systemic issues.

 Nicolas: Thank you.
 What would you say the greatest challenge is for the field of accessibility moving forward?

-Joshua: I think the greatest challenge is… You know, speaking as somebody who doesn’t live it and breathe it on a daily basis I think the greatest challenge might be to be seen as something that isn’t just a nice to have.
+Josh: I think the greatest challenge is… You know, speaking as somebody who doesn’t live it and breathe it on a daily basis I think the greatest challenge might be to be seen as something that isn’t just a nice to have.
 Making that leap.
 If there are all these people learning to do software and app development in bootcamps and schools through tutorials, it’s important that accessibility is in the curriculum and it’s pitched as something that’s necessary.
 Increasingly we’re seeing more and more data breaches over the last 5 or 7 years, people are starting to understand that security isn’t just a nice to have, right?

-Joshua: And I think that’s the leap that we need to make with accessibility.
+Josh: And I think that’s the leap that we need to make with accessibility.
 It’s be seen as necessary because until then it’s just people de-prioritize it and… It’s just that there’s this inertia we’re trying to overcome I feel as an industry.

 Nicolas: I agree with you that getting people to realize how critical accessibility is is a huge challenge.

-Joshua: Yeah, absolutely.
+Josh: Yeah, absolutely.

 Nicolas: Changing tack a little bit, let me ask you: What are you curious about right now?
 What tickles your fancy in your spare time, if you have spare time, that you think “hey, I wanna learn more about this”?

-Joshua: I’ve been spending in what spare time I do have has been spend on learning the Python programming language.
+Josh: I’ve been spending in what spare time I do have has been spend on learning the Python programming language.
 I spent years and years working in PHP and doing a little C# and other things, but mostly PHP and in that time when I was really doing a lot of development because I didn’t say no to enough clients, I built the same brochure-ware website again and again and I wasn’t… Well, put it this way, I spent nearly two decades doing development and my skill levels are nowhere near what they should be for somebody who spent two decades doing development, and that’s because I was doing the same thing over and over again and not learning a whole lot.
 What I’ve been doing lately when I can is learning Python.
 First because it turns our my partner is big in the Python community and I’ve been dragged along to Pycons, which has been wonderful I should say but then I started to see how the Python community was a little different.
 A project I had a while back was doing a survey and research of web technology communities around different languages and frameworks and the Python community is exemplary in terms of being welcoming and friendly and inclusive from the top down in the community, even the creator of the language.
 He’ll go on stage and be wearing a Pyladies t-shirt.
 It’s very clear that inclusion is valued from the top down in this community.
 I’ve both been really enjoying the language and I could certainly gush about why the language itself is fun to work with but it’s just so enjoyable to be learning technology in context of a community that is so welcoming.
 It’s kind of a breath of fresh air.
 It’s been a lot of fun.

 Nicolas: Cool.
 It does sound quite fun and refreshing.

-Joshua: I recommend it.
+Josh: I recommend it.

 Nicolas: Who inspires you?

-Joshua: Oh gosh.
+Josh: Oh gosh.
 I am struggling to pick a single individual.
 I am inspired by people who have had to overcome so much to get into the craft of web development and software development.
 And stay in the industry and fend for themselves and recognize that while I’ve had my own personal challenges in my life I’m a white man and that’s definitely life in easy mode in many respects.
 Getting in this industry was easy.
 I had access to things.
 People always took me seriously because I look like their stereotype of a nerd or a geek who works with computers.
 Things have always been not… No one has challenged my presence in this community, my existence in this community and I am just honored to be working alongside so many women, so many non-men, so many binary people, people with disabilities, people of color, who not only are more skilled than I am but have also have developed such incredible wisdom and character as they’ve had to deal with such bullshit this industry throws at them.
 It’s incredible I admire these people so much and I’ve been learning a lot from them.